OfficeDev/office-scripts-docs/docs/overview/script-storage.md

 ## File storage

-You Office Scripts are stored in your OneDrive.
+Your Office Scripts are stored in your OneDrive.
 The **.osts** files are found in the **/Documents/Office Scripts/** folder.
 Any edits made to these **.osts** files, such as renaming or deleting files, will be reflected in the Code Editor and Script Gallery.

 Scripts that are shared with one of your workbooks remain in the script creator's OneDrive.
 They are not copied to any of your local or OneDrive folders when you run the shared script in Excel.
 The **Make a Copy** button of the Code Editor saves a separate copy of the script in your OneDrive.
 Changes to the copy don't affect the original script.